aa29zzjj/Project-2-Client-Server/README.md

 All three of these programs will be placed in the same IntelliJ project.

-Name your malicious player EvesDropperUDP.java.
+Name your malicious player DropperUDP.java.

 First, run EchoServerUDP.java as it has been modified in Task 0.
 EchoServerUDP will prompt you for its port.
 Enter the port 6789 for EchoServer to listen on.

-Second, run EvesDropperUDP.java.
-EvesDropperUDP will ask you for two ports.
-One port will be the port that the EvesDropperUDP.java will listen on and the other port will be the port number of the server that EvesDropper.java is masquerading as.
+Second, run EavesDropperUDP.java.
+EavesDropperUDP will state that it is running and will ask you for two ports.
+One port will be the port that the EavesDropperUDP.java will listen on and the other port will be the port number of the server that EavesDropper.java is masquerading as.
 We want EavesDropper.java to display all messages that go through it.
 We want it to eavesdrop on the wire.
 It will be masquerading as the server on port 6789.
 It will listen on port 6798 - hoping a foolish client makes a transposition error.

-Third, when you run EchoClientUDP.java, provide it with either the correct port (of the real server) or the port that EvesDropper is listening on.
-That is, provide it with either 6789 or 6798.
+Third, when you run EchoClientUDP.java, provide it with either the correct port (of the real server) or the port that EavesDropper is listening on.
+That is, it will work with either 6789 or 6798.

-The EvesDropper does not halt when the client says &quot;halt!&quot;.
+The EavesDropper does not halt when the client says &quot;halt!&quot;.
 It displays the message to its console and simply passes the &quot;halt!&quot; message on to the server.
 Our malicious player runs forever.

-:checkered_flag:**On your single pdf, make a copy of your documented EvesDropperUDP.java program.
+:checkered_flag:**On your single pdf, make a copy of your documented EavesDropperUDP.java program.

-:checkered_flag:**Make a screenshot showing your client, server, and eves dropper consoles.
-The shot will show five lines of data sent by the client and the server's response to the &quot;halt!&quot; request by the client.
-It will also show the eves dropper console - showing the entire interaction between the client and the server.
-On your single pdf, label this screenshot as "Project2Task1ThreeConsoles".**
+:checkered_flag:**Make a screenshot showing your client, server, and Eavesdropper consoles.
+The shot will show a few lines of data sent by the client and the server's response to the &quot;halt!&quot; request by the client.
+It will also show the Eavesdropper console - showing the entire interaction between the client and the server.
+On your single pdf, label this screenshot as "Project2Task1ThreeConsoles".
+Be sure to show the client using port 6789 (correct server) and 6798 (malicious player).
+The idea is to provide screenshots that demonstrate that the client works against both servers.**

 In the remaining tasks (Tasks 2 through 5), we do not provide the client with the ability to stop the server.
 We are doing that only in Tasks 0 and 1.
 In the remaining Tasks, the server is left running - forever.
-In the remaining tasks, we are not using an evesdropper.
+In the remaining tasks, we are not using an Eavesdropper.

 ## Task 2 Use the IntelliJ Project Name "Project2Task2"